2026 World Cup: President Tinubu gets update on FIFA verdict, reasons for delay

 CHECK OUT: How to Start Earning with Copywriting in Just 7 Days – Even if You’re a Complete Beginner

-Nigeria’s qualification hopes for the 2026 FIFA World Cup have taken a legal turn after National Sports Commission chairman Shehu Dikko updated Bola Tinubu on the delay surrounding the country’s petition against the Democratic Republic of Congo.
+National Sports Commission (NSC) chairman Shehu Dikko has updated Bola Tinubu on the delay surrounding the country’s petition against the Democratic Republic of Congo.

 Dikko spoke to journalists after meeting the president at the State House in Abuja, explaining that Nigeria’s case is now entirely in the hands of FIFA and its independent judicial bodies.